vc0150/vc0150.github.io/about.md

 ### The Blog

-Quantamental Investor is an investment blog about my personal research on global macro, factor investing and machine learning in finance.
+Quantamental Investor is an investment blog about research and insight on global macro, factor investing and machine learning in finance.

 ### The Author